HomeMy ResumeTestimonialsArticlesExercisesSound FilesFavorite LinksSchedulePhoto GalleryVideo ClipsContact Me

 Classical Selections

 Click on the links below to hear some of my solo classical recital performances and performances with Orchestra and Wind Ensemble.
-Of particular note are the World Premiere of "Buenos Aires al Borde" for Orchestra by Claudio Alsuyet and the Texas Premiere of "Precipice" for saxophone and Wind Symphony by my colleague at TCU, Dr. Till MacIvor Meyn.
+I've added three recent performances, one of Paul Bonneau's "Caprice en forme de Valse, Raymond Gallois Montbrun's "6 Etudes Musicales" and the premiere of a piece written for me and my wonderful accompanist Janet Pummill entitled "Brilliant Blue" by my TCU colleague Dr. Till MacIvor Meyn.
+I hope you enjoy these recent additions.
 (The narration you'll hear accompanying some of the tracks was added for my promotional TCU saxophone studio CD.)
 Thanks to Jim Jackson for his help in preparing these recordings.

 Welcome to the TCU Saxophone Studio